 My Zandvoort experience had not been lightly forgotten however.
 So I decided to have only water with my food.
 But then, this is Germany.
 Where meals tend to not be insubstantial.
 Lots of pork and swine, straight out of the surrounding forests; and mainly starchy vegetables.
 Not the kind of food that digests swiftly and effortlessly.

 With the race not to start for at least another hour, I thus went for a quick nappy in the back of the Suburban… Only to wake-up with only 5 minutes to the start of the race left.
 No opportunity to qualify and starting dead last once again; without any warm-up worth mentioning.
-Still, things could get worse… Such as no longer being able to race for instance.
+Still, things could get worse… no longer being able to race at all for instance.

 So I rush to get strapped into the car and make it in time for the grid.

 Freshly crowned king of the pack Grant Riddall the Fastest has secured pole with a blinding 2.05.5 lap.
 Only Canola in second spot seems to be on par with El Grantus.
 The rest look like stuck in the kindergarten, even if the race yet has to start.

 The lights go green and once again Riddall shows all the rest who is king, storming away into the lead.
 Canola is right on his case however.
 They slipstream along the interminable straight leading to the Clark Schikane.
 The gap they already seem to build on the rest of the field is staggering.

 Into the first Schikane, Canola shoots out of the slipstream on the outside.
 Both cars enter the Schikane side-by-side.
 Canola is on the inside for the middle part of the chicane and in theory has an advantage.
 But Grant is not budging and both are already exiting the Schikane again.
 Where the better line shifts back to Grant.
 Or did Thiago back-off ever so slightly?
 Who will ever know?
 Fact is that, as Grant spears out of the Schikane towards the Ostkurve, he is still in the lead.